Why are TDM services still around?

-But TDM services are expensive to maintain given the age of the infrastructure, are difficult to scale to accommodate new capacity, and having a growing unavailability of qualified operations staff.
-Besides, operators are investing heavily in packet networks and would it not make sense if all those TDM services could be accommodated across the packet network?
+But TDM services are expensive to maintain given the age of the infrastructure, are difficult to scale to accommodate new capacity, and have a growing unavailability of qualified operations staff.
+Besides, operators are investing heavily in packet networks, and would it not make sense if all those TDM services could be accommodated across the packet network?
 Well it turns out they can.

 For instance, packet networks have come a long way since their “best-effort” days.
 MPLS and Carrier Ethernet services today can reach the levels of “five-nines”, and restoration times for even the most stringent SLAs.
 Precise timing can be carried across the packet network using technologies like SyncE and ITU-T Y.1588v2.
 Capacity and scale certainly are not a problem as most applications only require moderate to low bandwidth.
 Today’s packet network is certainly capable of all the technical requirements.

 Overcoming inertia can still be an issue as end-users are often happy to pay the rising price per bit of the older technology in order to “leave well enough alone.”
 But those operator challenges remain.
 So what is an operator to do?
 TDM-over-packet techniques using moderate cost pluggables in packet platforms such as Ciena’s Packet Networking portfolio allow one possible solution to carry a few services to a network end-point.
 The end-user receives the traditional TDM handoff with all of the characteristics he knows and loves, while the operator simply “backhauls” the service across the growing packet network.
 For example, using Ciena’s 3932 platform, a native DS1 port is provided to support up to 16 services in a slightly denser solution, which allows for the best of both worlds to both end-user and operator.